Table Of Contents

 CloudZero

-CloudZero provides cloud cost intelligence for engineering teams who want to better understand their cloud costs (including COGS and unit cost like cost per customer), shift engineering decisions left, and optimize AWS spend.
+CloudZero provides cloud cost intelligence for engineering teams that want to better understand their cloud costs (including COGS and unit costs, such as cost per customer), shift engineering decisions left, and optimize AWS spend.

 The platform provides real-time insights that help engineering map AWS, Kubernetes, and Snowflake costs to products, people, and features.
 Learn more about how CloudZero puts engineering in control of cloud spend here.